antonyeagle/forallx-adl/readme.md

 		- Practice questions in §4;
 		- add discussion of sentence structure and trees, to illustrate multiple ways of dividing a sentence.
 		- the idea of a 'canonical clause' (Huddleston & Pullum, pp. 24–5) and the idea of an atomic sentence.
 But, again, the choice of strutural words influences this – 'always, bob is tall' is a non-canonical clause but it is \TFL-atomic.
+		- §4.2 Logic is a compromise between capturing lots conclusive arguments as valid, and taking relatively few words as structural.
 	- §5
 		- 'only if' as 'then'
 		- add more remarks on paraphrase – what makes a paraphrase acceptable, ' Since there are important grammatical differences that are argumentatively insignificant, logic will sometimes overlook linguistic accuracy in order to capture the ‘spirit’ of a sentence.'